The Certified Nurse Assistant program is a one year program at Lake Region Vocational Center.

 Before completion of the program students create a professional portfolio.
 This includes a cover letter and resume, job shadow and clinical setting reports, transcripts, samples of work, and awards and certificates.

-This course meets Mon, Tue, Wed, Thu, and Fri.
+This course meets Mon, Tue, Wed, Thu, and Fri with some weekend clinical hours.